 Our Associate Board has also launched an Industry Advisor program, which provides a low-commitment way for professionals to advise scholars about their fields of interest.

 We provide a paid internship the summer after high school with our partner, New York Public Radio, and other New York City organizations.
 Throughout college, we help students explore meaningful summer jobs and paid internships.
 As our scholars progress in college, the need for summer internships in their field of interest becomes imperative for gaining experience, building their resume and networking.
-Unpaid summer internships are a luxury our students cannot afford.
+The truth is unpaid summer internships are a luxury that our students cannot afford.